+We teach our teenagers math, science, and history.
+We help them perfect the art of scoring a goal or playing the trumpet.
+We talk to them about music, books, and movies.
+And yet somehow, some of the most necessary lessons in life get glossed over.
 Dating and relationships are activities that our teenagers will engage in, either now or as adults, yet many of us let our kids muddle through teenage relationships without guidance.
 We cross our fingers and hope they make it through to adulthood unscathed.
-But just like any other skill, we must teach our teenagers how to be in relationships—and support our teenagers as they figure it out.
+Just like any other skill, however, we must teach our teenagers how to be in relationships.

 So … where to start?

-Think about the message you want to pass on to your teenager and pick a story from your past about an experience with dating and relationships that will set the tone for the conversation.
+First, think about the message you want to pass on to your teenager and pick a story from your past about an experience with dating and relationships that will set the tone for the conversation.
 When a parent shares his or her story, it starts a conversation and creates a dialogue, as opposed to coming off as a lecture.

 Remember teaching your toddler her manners?
-Teaching dating and relationship “etiquette” is no different.
+Teaching teens about dating and relationship “etiquette” is no different.
 The foundation of all interaction is built on kindness and respect.
 More “what-if” scenarios can help your teen understand how to approach new situations.
 Additionally, your culture or religion might have certain customs you’d like to pass on.

 Finally, how to communicate.
 Lack of communication can cause serious problems in dating and teenage relationships.
 Your teenager must understand the importance of knowing what is acceptable or not in terms of how he wants people to treat him and how he will treat others.
 How and what to communicate to his partner will be a life-long learning process.

 Keep in mind—a parent can’t cover all of the conversational ground about dating and relationships in one sitting.
 These conversations should be ongoing and ever-evolving.
 Be sure to ask your teen questions about her experiences, and keep telling stories of your own.
 Stories from your past are interesting to her and are the ultimate ice-breakers.